AI imaging feature on Galaxy S25 Ultra. Photo: Bloomberg . |

 To cope with US tariffs, Samsung is considering moving some of its TV and home appliance factories.
 South Korea is negotiating with the US to reduce the 25% reciprocal tariff, which is being postponed for 90 days by the Trump administration.

-“We plan to minimize the tariff impact by shifting some of the production of our VD (Visual Display) and DA (Digital Appliances) businesses, utilizing global bases if necessary,” Chief Financial Officer Park Soon-cheol said.
+“We plan to minimize the tariff impact by shifting some of the production capacity of our VD (Visual Display) and DA (Digital Appliances) businesses, utilizing global bases if necessary,” Chief Financial Officer Park Soon-cheol said.

 For home appliances such as refrigerators, washers and dryers, Samsung operates manufacturing plants in South Carolina and Mexico.